Yin Yoga Students

 LAVERNE: No, absolutely not.
 No, because I feel that what he teaches is very spiritual.
 And, to me, all kinds of spirituality are good.
 So I have no problem with that at all.
 I think as long as you look at the truth- there it is.

-An interview with Yin and Yang yoga student Jim Markel
+An interview with Yin Yoga student Jim Markel

 Former Marine, Special Forces, Co-owner RedOxx,